bitshares/docs.bitshares.org/source/bitshares/user/referral-program.rst

 Basic Accounts they refer** to the network.
 These 80% can be split among the registrar, that actually registers the accounts, and an affiliate referrer, that brought in the new user.

+.. note:: In Q1/2016, the *anual membership* has been removed from the
+          code base and no longer exists.
+References to this kind of memberships can be safely ignored.

 The referral fees are controlled by the blockchain and are distributed like this: